prith98/FEC/README.md

 once per session.
 If the user tries to do one of those actions twice, they will get an alert saying they've already done that specific action this session
 - Users can add their own question by clicking on the Add Question button.
 A pop up modal will display where the user enters their name, email, and question.
 If all three of these fields are not filled out, the user will not be able to submit the form
-- Users can add their own question by clicking on the Add Answer text located in each specific question box.
-A pop up modal will display where the user enters their name, email, and question.
+- Users can add their own answers by clicking on the Add Answer text located in each specific question box.
+A pop up modal will display where the user enters their name, email, and answer.
 If all three of these fields are not filled out, the user will not be able to submit the form